(415) 852-3535 • dailydriver.com

-Beauty’s Bagel Shop boasts two locations now in Oakland: downtown and trendy Temescal.
-It takes inspiration from Montreal, “where bagels are rolled by hand, boiled in honey-sweetened water and baked in a wood-fired oven,” according to the website.
-Beyond the bagel, Beauty’s menu includes many breakfast and light lunch dishes, including smoked trout salad and organic fried chicken.
-And exciting news: It now offers catering!
+Still a true love among J. readers is Beauty’s Bagel Shop.
+Located on Telegraph Avenue in Oakland’s legendary Temescal, Beauty’s shop and catering service take inspiration from Montreal, “where bagels are rolled by hand, boiled in honey-sweetened water and baked in a wood-fired oven,” according to the website.
+The oven is gone now, but the bagels never stop.
+Beauty’s menu includes many breakfast and light lunch dishes, including smoked trout salad and organic fried chicken.

 Izzy’s Brooklyn Bagels